Permaculture co-originator David Holmgren’s writes

 "Systems (or more accurately interpretations), differ, I still recommend James Vogh's (aka.
 John Sladek R.I.P), book, "The Thirteenth Sign" (even though out of print), for a useful introduction not only to the tree calendar but also the resolution achieved between the lunar and solar years by The, "Ancient" Bri(e)tons.

 "Imbolc" the first of this years lunar sabbats falls, "late" this year at twelve midnight (23.54 hrs), on St.Valentines' day (the full moon -should a full moon occur before twelve noon it is celebrated on the preceding night as the "witches'" day is said to fall between twelve noon and twelve noon-).
 The, "Beth-Luis-Nion" calendar referred to above does not celebrate the new year until after, "the return of the light" even though the, "old year" ends at Samhain, the intervening period being a time of reflection (and possibly also fasting), in The, "Brythonic" Faith as they awaited the return of the life giving forces of the Sun.
-Other festivals such as, "Beltayne" were celebrations of fertility for the Britons, one reason being that one would attempt to ensure that one did not conceive a child who would be, "born into the dark", during the harvest or at any other time which would make their birthing, post-natal and infant care inconvenient, difficult or dangerous, for this reason many Britons were (and still are),, born during the middle of February (I am myself), possibly as an, "Ash" (although as the lunar months fluctuate so do the periods over which the trees hold dominion).
+Other festivals such as, "Beltayne" were celebrations of fertility for the Britons, one reason being that one would attempt to ensure that one did not conceive a child who would be, "born into the dark", during the harvest or at any other time which would make their birthing, post-natal and infant care inconvenient, difficult or dangerous, for this reason many Britons were (and still are), born during the middle of February (I am myself), possibly as an, "Ash" (although as the lunar months fluctuate so do the periods over which the trees hold dominion).

 Imbolc being the first of the four lunar sabbats is a celebration of Brygid (or "bride"), "The Maiden" who with, "The Mother" and, "The Crone" make up the three living aspects of, "The Triple Goddess", "Arianrhod" ("Arian" = silver "Rhod" = wheel hence; "Goddess of The Silver Wheel" -the cycle of the moon-, in both ancient and modern, "Bri(e)ton"), whose consort is Kernunnos ("The Horned One" who is; "lord of the trees")."
 Go to: http://www.arafel.co.uk/2014/02/beth-luis-fearn-brethonic-tree-calendar.html

 One will see from the post quoted that each tree is ascribed attributes, or, "vibrations", which characterise both it and the influence that cosmic forces such as; the sun. moon, planets and constellations et.al. have at certain times of the year.
-It must be remembered that concentration on astrology developed as the agricultural revolution of mankind progressed, being without the, so-called, "aid" of chemicals and machines cultures throughout the world concentrated on finding ways to bring their agricultural activities into greater and greater harmony with the natural world, both discovering heuristically and by the application of theory based on observation that by identifying the times when certain energies were favourable to; germination, propagation, transplantation, breeding and harvesting et.al one could maximise yields, minimise disease and pests and ensure the biodiversity that is the engine of sustainability.
+It must be remembered that concentration on astrology developed as the agricultural revolution of mankind progressed, being without the, so-called, "aid" of chemicals and machines cultures across the planet concentrated on finding ways to bring their agricultural activities into greater and greater harmony with the natural world, both discovering heuristically and by the experimental application of theory based on observation that by identifying the times when certain energies were favourable to; germination, propagation, transplantation, breeding and harvesting et.al one could maximise yields, minimise disease and pests and ensure the biodiversity that is the engine of sustainability.

 Nb.
 It is instructive to note that when hubris based on the success of utilising (some of), the methodologies suggested reached its zenith (and the original notion of, "harmonic relationship" had been lost -the culture concerned having become static and not continued with the undoubtedly hard work of exploring their, "dynamic environmental relationship"-), the, "conglomerations of peoples", known as, "civilisations"*, which profited from such activities all suffered catastrophic declines or, "falls" (which manifested themselves in a number of ways but which all had their roots in a, "rot within" that exemplified the corruption of the societies and cultures concerned), and new societies took their place.

-When, "ancient"** peoples realised that their relationship with their environment was never static but that; "all is impermanence" they knew that they had to find some way to both manifest that understanding and have some way of charting the course of their own destiny, throughout the world this resulted in the construction (harmonic to the particular vernacular), of, "sacred" sites whose alignments and architecture allowed for both repeated observation and the prediction of astronomical events the knowledge of which was essential for successful interaction with a, "dynamic" environment.
+When, "ancient"** peoples realised that their relationship with their environment was never static but that; "all is impermanence" they knew that they had to find some way to both manifest that understanding and of charting the course of their own destiny, throughout the world this resulted in the construction (harmonic to the particular vernacular), of, "sacred" sites whose alignments and architecture allowed for both repeated observation and the prediction of astronomical events the knowledge of which was essential for successful interaction with a, "dynamic" environment.
 This knowledge can, as stated above, become, "lost" though and as with all human evolution the societies and cultures concerned were invariably forced to take two-steps-back as part of the learning process of our species.

 "Nicholas Culpeper's Complete Herbal lists the rulership of plants and planets.
 He picked and dried the herbs himself, choosing the right astrological moment to do so.
 Culpeper suggested that plants are best gathered during the planetary hour associated with the plant.
 Yes, even hours are ruled by planets.
 For instance, a Mercury plant like Lavender is best gathered during the hour of the day ruled by Mercury.
 The aim was to pluck the herb/plant at its greatest potency***.